J3698/j3698.github.io/_posts/2018-11-07-getting-connected-setting-up-the-raspberry-pi.markdown

 The next step is to plug in a mouse, keyboard, display that supports HDMI, some way to connect to the internet, and a bluetooth dongle.

 ## Internet Connection
 To connect to the internet, you can use an ethernet cable or purchase a wifi dongle (the dongle is easier).
 I started off with an ethernet cable because that's what I had on hand.
 I connected one end of the cable to my network-enabled laptop, and the other to the Pi.
-Getting this to work depends on what OS you use on the non-Pi computer - for me I had to go to "wired settings", "IPv4 settings", and then to "connection type", which I changed to "share with other computers".
+Getting this to work depends on what OS you use on the non-Pi computer - for me on linux I had to go to "wired settings", "IPv4 settings", and then to "connection type", which I changed to "share with other computers".

-When I did switch to a wifi dongle, I couldn't connect to enterprise networks (such as my college's network).
-I had to manually connect using the answer given [here](https://raspberryPi.stackexchange.com/a/79238/93650).
+When I did switch to a wifi dongle on the Pi, I couldn't connect to enterprise networks (such as my college's network).
+I had to manually connect using the answer linked here [here](https://raspberryPi.stackexchange.com/a/79238/93650):

+{% include img.html src="../pics/enterprise.png"%}

 After I was connected to the internet, I opened up terminal on the Pi, ran <span class="code">sudo apt install</span> and then <span class="code">sudo apt upgrade</span> to ensure the Pi was up to date.

 ## Bluetooth Audio
 After the Pi was connected to the internet, I changed the Pi's name so that I would recognize it over bluetootoh.
 To do so, I followed [this](https://thePihut.com/blogs/raspberry-Pi-tutorials/19668676-renaming-your-raspberry-Pi-the-hostname) guide.
-In essence, run <span class="code">sudo nano /etc/hostname</span> and change the name in that file (I chose "fancymusic"), and then run <span class="code">sudo nano /etc/hosts</span> and change the name after "127.0.1.1", too.
+In essence, I ran <span class="code">sudo nano /etc/hostname</span> and changed the name in that file (I chose "fancymusic"), and then ran <span class="code">sudo nano /etc/hosts</span> and changed the name after "127.0.1.1", too.

 The next step was to get bluetooth working in order to play audio through the Pi's headphone jack.
 I ran the command <span class="code">sudo apt install pulseaudio-module-bluetooth</span> and then rebooted the Pi.